 - Windsurfers heaven: The prevailing winds blow pretty steadily making this a great beach for windsurfing.
 Windsurfers populate the waters to the left of the sandbar, away from all the families and toddlers splashing in the shallows.

-Considering how remote Elafonisi is — 75 kilometers southwest of Chania over difficult and occasionally hair raising roads — it is a pretty well organized place.
+Considering how remote Elafonisi is, 75 kilometers (47 miles) southwest of Chania over difficult and occasionally hair-raising roads, it is a pretty well-organized place.
 There are sunbeds and beach umbrellas, two small beach bars, toilets and even lifeguards in season.
-There's also a hut where you can rent kite surfing kit.
+There's also a hut where you can rent kitesurfing kit.

 Don't get complacent about finding everything you need, though.
-Most visitors report that the "WC's" are dirty to the point of abysmal.
-The beach bars, one on the beach and the other in one of the free parking areas, are small and basic; too small, in fact, to serve the hundreds of tourists disgorged from the tourist buses that arrive throughout the day.
+Most visitors report that the WC's are dirty to the point of abysmal.
+The beach bars, one on the beach and the other in one of the free parking areas, are small and basic.
+In fact, they are too small to serve the hundreds of tourists disgorged from the tourist buses that arrive throughout the day.

-If you are looking for more substantial food (and cleaner restrooms), the Taverna Kalomirakis Family that is part of the Elafonisi Resort is popular for its seafood and traditional Greek food and has received a certificate of excellence from TripAdvisor.
-It's 850 meters (about half a mile) from the beach, so about a ten minute walk.
-Travelers also recommend Innachorion, a restaurant with rooms about 1 kilometer from the beach (two thirds of a mile) for a traditional Cretan meal.
+If you are looking for more substantial food (and cleaner restrooms), the Taverna Kalomirakis Family is part of the Elafonisi Resort and is popular for its seafood and traditional Greek food.
+It's also received a certificate of excellence from TripAdvisor.
+It's about half a mile from the beach, or about a 10-minute walk.
+Travelers also recommend Innachorion, a restaurant with rooms about 1 kilometer (1/3 mile) from the beach for a traditional Cretan meal.